Daikin Aircon Owner's Guide

 What to tell the technician

 Keep a record of the fault pattern: when it started, whether it is constant or intermittent, which rooms are affected, and any error codes showing on the display.
 This saves time during diagnosis and helps the technician narrow down the cause before arriving.
 In Singapore's climate, filter cleaning every two to four weeks and a general service every three to four months keeps most Daikin systems running without incident.
-Chemical wash intervals depend on usage — bedrooms used nightly typically need attention every twelve to eighteen months.
+Chemical servicing intervals depend on usage.
+Bedrooms used nightly typically need attention every twelve to eighteen months.

 Related Reading